 Grown up and school education in Nienburg (North Germany), studies of Psychology, German and English Literature (Hamburg and Marburg Universities).

 Professional life until retirement (1998): science journalist, book editor, translator and author (i. a. two books and a Morse course for amateur radio).
-From 1972 to 1995 director of examinations and publishing in a Frankfurt scientific institute for adult education; until retirement (1998), managing director of a limited company developing and selling syllabus-orientated language tests and assessment materials all over the world.
-German representative in European organisations for further education and testing (languages and informatics).
+From 1972 to 1995 director of examinations and publishing in a Frankfurt scientific institute for adult education; from 1995 until retirement managing director of a limited company developing and selling programmed and syllabus-orientated language tests and assessment materials all over the world.
+German representative in European organisations for further education and testing.

 Gardening and Garden Design